 I came across this med student's question recently re: the effectiveness of memory palaces for learning.
 It's a bit long—as is my response—but if you're someone struggling to apply memory palaces, I think it's worth a read.
 Below I discuss three of my key realizations about memory techniques as they pertain to learning.
 These are the ones that, in my view, took my approach from frustratingly ineffective to invaluable.
 (If you're brand new to memory palaces, I'd recommend starting with our Basics video series first).

 Here's the initial concern:

 "For the past 12 months, I have been experimenting with learning using memory palaces where I literally completely rely on memory palaces in learning everything.
-I have made over 400 memory palaces with a total of about 20000 loci.
+I have made over 400 memory palaces with a total of about 20,000 loci.
 No doubt I was able to significantly increase the amount of things I can recall.
-However, I also come across a MAJOR problem in applying memory palaces to learning.
+However, I also come across a major problem in applying memory palaces to learning.

-I find retaining more information via memory palaces DOES NOT TRANSLATE to better applying those knowledge acquired in problem solving.
+I find retaining more information via memory palaces does not translate to better applying those knowledge acquired in problem solving.
 Let me try to explain what I mean.

 Memory palaces allow a person to place things he/she want to remember in loci in memory palaces so that he/she can easily recall.
 However, those information acquired are essentially "locked" inside the memory palace.
 What I mean is that to access those information, he/she will need to revisit the memory palace.
 By recalling those information over and over again, one might get quicker in retrieving the information, but the process still require revisiting the memory palace (at least subconsciously).